Rizquez/Codemnesis/README.md

 ## 🛠️ Key features

 - Automatic analysis of projects in `C#`.
-- Detection of classes, methods, and functions (depending on the language).
+- Detection of classes, methods, decorators, and functions (depending on the language).
 - Cleaning and uniform formatting of documentation before rendering.
 - Generation of documentation in `README`.
 - `CLI` support for specifying options.